matt-42/lithium/docs/introduction.md

   - Linux: G++ 9.2, Clang++ 9.0
   - MacOS: Apple clang version 12.0.0
   - Windows: Not supported.
 Waiting for a bugfix in the MSVC C++ compiler.

+## Issues / Feature requests

+You are welcome to ask questions or to ask for feature requests by posting a [github issue](https://github.com/matt-42/lithium/issues).

+## Support the project

+If you find this project helpful and want to support it, give a github star to lithium or [buy me a coffee](https://github.com/sponsors/matt-42)